Yelfive/md-notes/Python3/Basics.md

 as_dict('x', x = 1, y = 2) # prints {'x': 1, 'y': 2}
 ```

 #### named keywords

-Accept only the named argument, and
+Accept only the named argument after asterisk `*`, and error will be raised if any other argument is passed

 ```python